michal-h21/linebreaker/README.md

 As complete rewrite of line-breaking algorithm seems to be huge task, I tried different approach.
 LuaTeX provides several callbacks for working with node lists.
-There callbacks are called when some actions on the node lists happens.
+These callbacks are called when some actions on the node lists happens.
 For example ligaturing, kerning, before line-breaking, after line-breaking and callback for doing the line-breaking.
 There is a `tex.linebreak` function, which takes node list and table with TeX parameters (`lineskip`, `baselineskip`, `tolerance`,